SamusAranX/TweetDeleter/README.md

 ### How does it work?

+**Update (08/2023):** Seems Twitter finally killed the delete endpoint for good.
+This app will no longer work unless someone figures out a way to abuse the official app API.

 First, you'll need a set of API keys.

 #### If you only have a consumer key/secret pair